01mf02/jq-lang-spec/semantics.md

 The evaluation semantics are given in @tab:eval-semantics.
 Let us discuss its different cases:

+- $n$ or $s$: Returns the value corresponding to the number $n$ or string $s$.
-- "$.$": Returns its input value.
+- "$.$": Returns the input value.
 This is the identity filter.
-- $n$ or $s$: Returns the value corresponding to the number $n$ or string $s$.
+- "$..$": Returns the input value and all values recursively contained within it.
 - $\$x$: Returns the value currently bound to the variable $\$x$.
   Wellformedness of the filter (as defined in @sec:ir) ensures that whenever we evaluate $\$x$, it must have been substituted,